-- 2.26 Beverages: Milk and water must be offered with every meal.
-Coffee and/or tea or other beverages are optional.
-Milk may be skim, 1%, 2%, full-fat or chocolate. - a.
+2.26 Beverages: Milk and water must be offered with every meal.
+Coffee and/or tea or other

+- a.
 Water can be available as self-serve, in a pitcher, or at a drinking fountain that has a special attachment for filling cups.
 You do not need to purchase water in bottles, or pre-fill cups with water. - b.
 If you choose to offer coffee and/or tea, this may also be self-serve.
 You may provide hot water for instant coffee and tea, or you may brew coffee.
 Individuals may also bring in their own tea bags and instant coffee if they choose to.